 Common bird species that likely use habitats in the PEA include song sparrow, robin, dark-eyed junco, orange-crowned warbler, and black-billed magpie.
 Numerous raptor species, such as sharp-shinned hawk, Cooper's hawk, American kestrel, and bald and golden eagles, are known to use the river corridor (Utah Power & Light Company 1990).
-A partial list of avian species with potential to occur in the PEA is shown below (Table 3.5-2).
+There are 22 migratory bird species with potential to occur in the PEA (Table 3.5-2).